 The risks associated with insurance contracts are complex and subject to a number of variables which complicate quantitative sensitivity analysis.
-The Company uses various techniques to quantify these sensitivities based on past claims development experience.
-This includes indicators such as average claim cost, amount of claims occurrence, expected loss ratios and claims development.
+The Company uses various techniques based on past claims development experience to quantify these sensitivities.
+This includes indicators such as average claim cost, amount of claims frequency, expected loss ratios and claims development.